Vitamins and supplements safety FAQ

 How CenterWell Pharmacy helps you get the supplements you need

 If you and your prescriber decide you would benefit from a vitamin supplement, you can find a wide variety in the OTC store or CenterWell Pharmacy mobile app.
-All OTC items ship free and are delivered to you in 10 to 14 days after your order has been processed.
+All OTC items ship free and are delivered to you in 5 to 7 business days after your order has been processed.

 If you’re a member of a Humana Medicare Advantage Prescription Drug plan (MAPD), you can use your OTC allowance to order.
 If you’re a member of a Medicare prescription drug plan (PDP), you won’t have an allowance, but you’ll get 20% off all items in our OTC store each time you shop.